lucas-chaix/optiver_ants/README.md

 # optiver_ants
-This repository contains work about Optiver's Ant Puzzle:
+This repository contains work about Optiver's Ant Puzzle for the 2024 Graduate Applications:

 # Can you solve this puzzle?